A Local’s Guide to Visiting Chile’s Lake District

 Simply put, the Lake District should be on an and every Chile itinerary.

-Table of contents
+Table of Contents

 Plan your itinerary with local help

-These are one-hour Zoom calls where you’ll get to chat with Carola about the trip you’re planning and she’ll share her tips and advice, answer your travel questions, and help you perfect your itinerary.
+These are one-hour Zoom calls where you’ll get to chat with a Chile-based travel about the trip you’re planning and they’ll share their tips and advice, answer your travel questions, and help you perfect your itinerary.

-Introduction to the Lake District
+A brief introduction to the Lake District

 As is common in Chile, owing to the country’s long but narrow shape, you can often move in the same day from the ocean to the Andes mountains.
 This is especially true in the Lake District, where you can explore wild coastlines in the morning, and then head into the mountains, forests, and volcanoes later in the day.